Mesothelioma: How can asbestos make you sick?

-Mesothelioma is directly linked to exposure to a combination of six minerals made from long, thin fibers called asbestos.
+There is a direct link between mesothelioma and exposure to asbestos, a combination of six minerals comprising long, thin fibers.

-Asbestos is a group of minerals that occur naturally.
-They exist as fibers or bundles.
-These fibers may be found in soil or rocks and exist in many parts of the world naturally.
-Asbestos is made of silicon, oxygen and some other elements.
+Asbestos refers to a group of minerals that exist as fibers or bundles.
+These fibers occur naturally in the soil or rocks in many parts of the world.
+Asbestos consists of silicon, oxygen, and some other elements.

-It was often used in the past to insulate products and buildings and make them soundproof or fireproof.
+In the past, builders often used asbestos to insulate products and buildings and make them soundproof or fireproof.

 Who is at risk?

-Even family members who have never entered an asbestos-rich environment can be exposed.
-Workers exposed to asbestos can accidentally carry fibers home in their clothing, and become inhaled by other members of the household.
+Even family members who have never entered an asbestos-rich environment can be at risk.
+If a worker accidentally carries fibers home in their clothing, other members of the household can inhale these particles.

 Treatment will depend on several factors, including: